SeisoLLC/easy_infra/docs/Technical Details/index.rst

 Allow update
 ^^^^^^^^^^^^

-When projects are added to ``easy_infra`` they are automatically onboarded to our automated maintenance scripts (see ``def update`` in ``tasks.py`` for how that works).
-All projects that are properly configured will be automatically updated when ``invoke update`` is run, and ``allow_update`` is a boolean field under that package in ``easy_infra.yml`` which allows the onboarding of a package, while exempting it from automatic updates.
-This is typically temporary, and only done when a given project changes how it performs releases or makes a breaking changes that we have yet to accomodate.
+When projects are added to ``easy_infra`` they are automatically on-boarded to our automated maintenance scripts (see ``def update`` in ``tasks.py`` for how that works).
+All projects that are properly configured will be automatically updated when ``invoke update`` is run, and ``allow_update`` is a boolean field under that package in ``easy_infra.yml`` which allows the on-boarding of a package, while exempting it from automatic updates.
+This is typically temporary, and only done when a given project changes how it performs releases or makes a breaking changes that we have yet to accommodate.

 File extensions
 ^^^^^^^^^^^^^^^